yekyam/yekyam.github.io/about.markdown

 Hi, I'm Manuel Mateo.

-I'm a freshman at Loyola University Maryland.
+I'm a sophomore at Loyola University Maryland.
 I'm on track to graduate in 2026 with a BS in computer science.

 I'm most experienced in C++, C, and Python.